turingschool-projects/kwk-level3-swift/sessions/data_types_lab.markdown

 2. Find the average yourself using paper or a calculator.
 Is your answer different than you found in A?
 Why?
 3. Say you have the operation `a + b * c / d`.
 What result do you get out from Ruby?
 What other outputs can you get out by adding one or more pairs of parentheses to the equation?

+### How Much Do I Get Paid?

+Find the answer to this problem using Swift: Karina earns $10.25 per hour at her job at Express.
+If she worked 20 hours last week, how much should she get paid?

 ### Happy Birthday

 Let's sing Happy Birthday to our favorite celebrity.
 Their name should be stored in a variable, just in case you want to sing to someone else.

 ### String Compression